liuluheng/codereading/lemon/README.md

 # lemon
 ===========
-I found a interesting projects using lemon to parse [fql](https://github.com/liuluheng/fql), this is a fork from dccmx.
+I found a interesting project([fql](https://github.com/liuluheng/fql)) using lemon parser , this is a fork from dccmx.
 There is still some bugs to fix.
 I'll try in the following days :smile: